DataHaven and Purple States

 Series: COVID-19 Reckonings

-A four-part series, COVID-19 Reckonings, is being produced by Purple States and DataHaven with residents of Connecticut communities hardest hit by the pandemic because of longstanding inequities.
+A four-part series, COVID-19 Reckonings, was produced by Purple States and DataHaven with residents of Connecticut communities hardest hit by the pandemic because of longstanding inequities.

 Episode One: More Exposure.
 Produced by Purple States and DataHaven, with Aziya Ricard and Tyrone Jones, residents of New Haven.
 Released 6/25/2020.

-You may also be able to watch and share Episode Two in a CT Mirror article with additional context, or on our social media feeds.
+You may also watch and share Episode Two in a CT Mirror article with additional context, or on our social media feeds.
 Please help us share.

 Several resident-driven documentaries focusing on Hartford, New Haven, and the Naugatuck Valley are planned for release in 2020, but professional filming and production is currently delayed due to the COVID-19 pandemic.